tZandr/Hyrule-Compendium-App/README.txt

+Final assignment of the Native Javascript course.

+Going a little overboard as i'm trying to replicate the Hyrule Compendium from The Legend of Zelda: Breath of The Wild.

+The (swedish)instructions are as follows:

 Mål:

 Uppgiften går ut på att använda JavaScript, HTML och CSS för att skapa en dynamisk RESPONSIV webbplats som hämtar och visar information från en webbtjänst via API-anrop.